duckduckgo/duckduckgo-documentation/duckduckhack/resources/how_to_qa.md

 ### How do they work?

-Instant answers are a bundle of code that make information from one source available directly on DuckDuckGo.
+Instant Answers are a bundle of code that make information from one source available directly on DuckDuckGo.
 Anyone can suggest them and anyone can create them!
 Check out some examples of what we mean:

 - [Definition search:](https://duckduckgo.com/?q=define+hello)